ejosymart/MVEchubmackerel/README.md

 * 3) 3_Ellipsoide_plot.R

 All the scripts have comments for an easy understanding of the process.

-Nevertheless, you must download maxent software from: https://biodiversityinformatics.amnh.org/open_source/maxent/.
-After that, **you have to create a folder named maxent**, inside this folder there will be: **maxent.bat, maxent.jar, maxent.sh, readme.txt**.

-Also, you need to install *kuenm* package.
-Please follow the instructions provided in this link: https://github.com/marlonecobos/kuenm#installing-the-package

 The file structure of this project is: